 Cut off the end of the applicator tip.
 Shake the crack filler container if necessary.
 Some crack fillers will separate, so squirt a small amount of filler onto a piece of cardboard until thicker filler emerges.
 Force a bead of the filler into the crack, slowly drawing it along and making sure that the filler fully settles into the crack before moving on.

-Let the patch material cure for over 24 hours before use or before painting or surfacing.
+Let the patch material cure for at least 24 hours before use or before painting or surfacing.

 Winter is harsh on all exterior materials, including concrete patios.
 Whether your patio is cracked and in need of repair or has already been repaired, take these measures to make sure that winter elements do not damage your patio.